-What separates the Galaxy Buds from the IconX, however, is that the latter does away with that Gear branding and makes these earbuds part of the Galaxy family alongside the new Galaxy S10, Galaxy S10 Plus and Galaxy S10e – three handsets which offer up a neat trick with the Buds, but more on that later.
+What separates the Samsung Galaxy Buds from the IconX, however, is that the latter does away with that Gear branding and makes these earbuds part of the Galaxy phone family, which offer up a neat trick with the Buds, but more on that later.

 Price and availability